la2050/challenge/_2021/connect/los-angeles-neighborhood-initiative.md

   media, learn about internet safety/privacy, learn how to use Zoom, learn how to view the internet in their preferred language); number of individuals engaged at community events (ie street fairs, right of way charrettes, etc) using the Kit.
 As a pilot, we will also be watching for opportunities to share the Kit with partners in municipal agencies and community-based organizations, and considering opportunities to scale application of the Kit in the future.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '200' Describe how Los Angeles County will be different if your work is successful.: >- If our pilot project is successful, L.A.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '200' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '180000' Describe how Los Angeles County will be different if your work is successful.: >- If our pilot project is successful, L.A.
 County will have a scalable model for bridging the digital divide in neighborhoods that are low-income and/or home